 The office in North Great Georges Street is current closed due to the situation with Covid-19 however we are keeping busy working at home as things start to recover.
 Please forward all queries to the office email address on the contact page or call us on the office phone number which is diverted.
 Keep safe, look after your neighbours and we will all get through this together!

 We are an architectural practice that specialises in small to medium sized bespoke projects and conservation & heritage architectural work.

-We have had a busy year to in 2019 having completed on site a substantial office fit out for Athletics Ireland and an extension to the Daoine Óga childcare facility in Navan.
+We have had a busy year to in 2019 having completed a substantial office fit out for Athletics Ireland and an extension to the Daoine Óga childcare facility in Navan.